 We start with a reminder that projects have ‘a start point and an end point’ and all projects have ‘a single goal’ but may incorporate many objectives and challenges on the way to achieving that goal.

-A project is defined by the Project Management Institute as “… a temporary in that it has a defined beginning and end in time, and therefore defined scope and resources.”
+As we learned in the last module, a project is defined by the Project Management Institute as “… a temporary in that it has a defined beginning and end in time, and therefore defined scope and resources.”
 And they also say that “… a project is unique in that it is not a routine operation, but a specific set of operations designed to accomplish a singular goal.
-So a project team often includes people who don’t usually work together – sometimes from different organizations and across multiple geographies.”
+So a project team often includes people who don’t usually work together – sometimes from different organisations and across multiple geographies.”